 As a member of Gen-Z, you likely prioritize travel.
 If that’s the case, it’s a good idea to sign up for a solid travel rewards credit card.
 You’ll get valuable rewards and benefits that can enhance your travel — and help you save money.

 One of the best cards available is the Chase Sapphire Preferred® Card.
 You’ll get 60,000 bonus points when you spend at least $4,000 within the first three months of opening an account.
 That's $750 toward travel when you redeem through Chase Ultimate Rewards®.

-You’ll also earn 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
+You’ll also earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases.
 There’s no foreign transaction fees, and it’s a Visa, making it an excellent choice for international trips.

 Choosing a Credit Card